gregoryong16/CZ4034_IR/README.md

-# A Django webapp with elasticsearch backend(NoSQL)
+# A Django webapp with elasticsearch backend(NoSQL) and crawling capabilities

 ## Steps to get the app running on your local machine